AMReX-Codes/amrex/Docs/sphinx_documentation/source/EB.rst

 - :cpp:`SphereIF`: Sphere.

-AMReX also provides a number of transformation functions.
+AMReX also provides a number of transformation operations to apply to an object.

-- :cpp:`makeComplement`: Complement of object.
+- :cpp:`makeComplement`: Complement of an object.
+For example, a sphere with fluid on outside would become a sphere with fluid on the inside.

 - :cpp:`makeIntersection`: Intersection of two or more objects.

-- :cpp:`makeUnion`: Union of tow or more objects.
+- :cpp:`makeUnion`: Union of two or more objects.

-- :cpp:`Translate`: Translation of object.
+- :cpp:`Translate`: Translates an object.

-- :cpp:`scale`: Scale of object.
+- :cpp:`scale`: Scales an object.

-- :cpp:`rotate`: Rotation of object.
+- :cpp:`rotate`: Rotates an object.

-- :cpp:`lather`: Rotation of a 2D object around an axis.
+- :cpp:`lathe`: Creates a surface of revolution by rotating a 2D object around an axis.

 Here are some examples of using these functions.